 I am proposing a repeal of Section 1.49 for several reasons.
 First, I believe that when a court is interpreting a statute, it should apply the plain meaning of the statutory text.
 As Justice Scalia spent his career explaining, "it is the law that governs, not the intent of the lawgiver."
 In contrast to this, the current statute is an invitation to judicial lawmaking.
 It is the responsibility of the legislature to weigh the consequences of a particular statute or policy.
-It is the role of the courts to render judgment on their preferred policy outcomes by weighing the alleged "consequences of a particular construction."
+It is the role of the courts to say what the law is, consistent with the statutory language.
+It is not the role of the courts to render judgment on their preferred policy outcomes by weighing the alleged "consequences of a particular construction."